Coat of arms of Kashubia: Red beak version

-The last version is a black griffin with red claws and red beak (called an oręż) facing towards the front and the tail facing upwards, without a crown.
+The last version is a black griffin with red claws and a red beak (called an oręż) facing towards the front and the tail facing upwards, without a crown.

 History

 The first use of the coat of arms dates back to the late 12th century, when the House of Griffin, rulers of the Duchy of Pomerania, used it as a seal.
 The Griffins called themselves dux Cassubiae, which stated that they were, indeed, Kashubians.
-It is worth noting that a similar version of the griffin emblem was used on the flag of the Pomeranian Voivodeship during the Second Polish Republic that contained a red griffin on a silver background.
+A similar version of the griffin emblem was used on the flag of the Pomeranian Voivodeship during the Second Polish Republic that contained a red griffin on a silver background.
 The first use of the red-silver flag was recorded in 1466 by the duke of Pomerelia.

 The yellow-black emblem was used by the Duchy of Kashubia, a part of the Duchy of Pomerania.
 It is shown in the emblem itself, which included the emblems of all Pomeranian duchies under its domain.

 In most cases, dukes used the version without the crown.
-Though, Aleksander Majkowski claimed to have seen a crowned griffin in Gryfia (currently Greifswald).
+Aleksander Majkowski claimed to have seen a crowned griffin in Gryfia (currently Greifswald).
 The use of the crowned griffin was adapted into Kashubian culture over time.
 Newspapers played a major role in its rise in popularity, as vignettes often depicted such image.
 The newspapers that used it were: Zrzesz Kaszëbskô, Kaszëbë, Pomerania, Tatczëzna and Kaszëbskô Òdroda.

 Another mention of the coat of arms was in Jan Rompsczi's poem:

-To nasz znak – ten czôrny juńc;